 Currently, Dr. Feldacker’s work in Zimbabwe focuses on using direct, interactive, provider-to-patient texting to improve identification and reporting of adverse events (AEs) among male circumcision patients, reducing unnecessary post-operative visits and VMMC program costs.
 Her other Zimbabwe-based research aims to help understand trends in AEs, ensure adolescent VMMC patient safety, assess the benefits and risks of performance-based financing, and strengthen routine data quality for accurate and timely reporting.

 Previously, as I-TECH seconded staff, Dr. Feldacker provided technical assistance to expand the capacity of the Lighthouse Trust (Malawi’s largest public antiretroviral therapy (ART) clinic) to build robust and sustainable systems for the collection of strategic information.
-She guided the design, development, and pilot of a point-of-care, electronic data system to integrate ART and TB patient management in partnership with the Malawi MoH and National TB program.
+She guided the design, development, and pilot of a point-of-care, electronic medical records system to integrate ART and Tuberculosis (TB) patient management in partnership with the Malawi Ministry of Health and National TB program.

 Her broad implementation and research experience includes closing HIV service delivery gaps in Malawi; task-shifting of healthcare workers in Mozambique; understanding patterns in loss-to-follow-up within routine HIV program settings; strengthening integration of family planning into HIV-related care; and exploring spatial relationships of HIV-related behaviors in Malawi.